MechanisM/moar/docs/README.md

     $ clay run

-or generate a static version of the documentation doing
+or generate a new html version of the documentation doing

     $ clay build